- Published on

 - Often involves an

-or positioned off-screen, with a malicious page behind it. - Defense:
+<iframe>set withopacity: 0or positioned off-screen, with a malicious page behind it. - Defense:

-directive: More flexible and powerful thanX-Frame-Options
+frame-ancestorsdirective: More flexible and powerful thanX-Frame-Options.

 Binary Data, Files